A hybrid dynamical-stochastic model of maximum temperature time series of Imphal, Northeast India incorporating

-We further formulate a theoretical foundation of our hybrid model for maximum temperature dynamics by deriving the associated Langevin and Fokker-Planck equations using different noise types.
-These derivations show how the interplay of deterministic drift, feedback, and stochastic diffusion results in the temporal evolution of maximum temperature and how it shapes the probability distribution of the temperature.
-This formulation establishes a general probabilistic framework that can help in better theoretical understanding and analytical interpretation of the dynamics of regional climate patterns.
+We further formulate a theoretical foundation for our hybrid model of maximum temperature dynamics by deriving the associated Langevin and Fokker-Planck equations using different noise types.
+These derivations show how the interplay of deterministic drift, feedback, and stochastic diffusion leads to the temporal evolution of maximum temperature and how it shapes the probability distribution of maximum temperature.
+This formulation establishes a general probabilistic framework that can help in a deeper theoretical understanding and analytical interpretation of the dynamics of regional climate patterns.

+Further extension of the hybrid model can include: (i) adaptive feedback parameters that enables the system to adjust to evolving warming trends; (ii) multi-scale decomposition methods such as empirical mode decomposition (EMD); and (iii) coupling with physical climate predictors such as precipitation, soil moisture, and forest cover to constrain long-term dynamics through observed interactions.
+Incorporating these extensions will make the hybrid model more robust and enhance its predictive performance.

-The hybrid modeling framework introduced in this work serves as a preliminary study aimed at understanding the ongoing impacts of climate change in the state of Manipur, particularly focusing on the maximum temperature dynamics.
-Since the different components of the hybrid model capture different aspects of the temperature dynamics (deterministic trends reflect seasonal cycles or anthropogenic forcing, feedback mechanisms represent nonlinear responses, and the noise term captures variability), one can analyze and compare the relative contributions of these components.
+The hybrid modeling framework introduced in this work serves as a preliminary study aimed at understanding the ongoing impacts of climate change in the state of Manipur, with a particular focus on the dynamics of maximum temperature.
+Since the different components of the hybrid model capture various aspects of the temperature dynamics (deterministic trends reflect seasonal cycles or anthropogenic forcing, feedback mechanisms represent nonlinear responses, and the noise term captures variability), one can analyze and compare the relative contributions of these components.